oroinc/documentation/cloud/maintenance/basic-use.rst

 RabbitMq Purge
 ~~~~~~~~~~~~~~

 To purge the messages from the RabbitMQ, use the `rabbitmq:queue:purge` command.

 .. code-block:: none
     :linenos:

     rabbitmq:queue:purge [options] [--] [<vhost> [<queue>]]

-* `vhost` argument is required, RabbitMQ vhost name, e.g. `oro`.
+* `vhost` argument is required, RabbitMQ vhost name, e.g., `oro`.
-* `queue` argument is required, RabbitMQ queue name, e.g. `oro.default`.
+* `queue` argument is required, RabbitMQ queue name, e.g., `oro.default`.

 .. note:: The ``vhost`` and ``queue`` argument values can be retrieved with the `rabbitmq:queue:list` command.